Joy-Division/tools-mgs/README.md

 # Notes

 MGS1 uses extremely weak 16bit hashing which is incredibly prone to collisions.
 If you build/use dictionaries with any MGS1 tool, make as much use of the separation by stage and store only surefire names in ``common``.
-The 24bit hashing used in MGS2, 3, 4 and TTS is better, but still very likely to have collisions, tread with caution.
+The 24bit hashing used in MGS2 succeeding games is better, but still very likely to have collisions, tread with caution.
 MGS1 and 2 only store the first character of the extension in the actual files.
-If no dictionary (entry) is found for a file, itll be saved with that single character intact.
+If no dictionary (entry) is found for a file, it'll be saved with that single character intact.

+# License
+Unless noted otherwise in a source file, see [LICENSE](LICENSE) for details.
+For bundled libraries, see above.